-With regard to ATL001, we in-license from CRT a family of pending patent applications and granted patents with claims directed to: (i) a method of treating cancer, including non-small cell lung cancer and melanoma; (ii) claims directed to a T cell composition comprising a CAR-T or TCR-T that binds a clonal neoantigen; and (iii) claims directed to a vaccine comprising clonal neoantigen peptides or proteins, or mRNA or DNA encoding a clonal neoantigen.
-This patent family includes two pending U.S. patent applications, one granted EP patent, one granted patent in each of Australia, Chile, Hong Kong, Japan, Malaysia, Mexico, New Zealand, Russia, Singapore and South Africa, and twelve foreign patent applications pending in various jurisdictions such as Canada, China and South Korea.
+With regard to ATL001, we own a family of pending patent applications and granted patents with claims directed to: (i) a method of treating cancer, including non-small cell lung cancer and melanoma; (ii) claims directed to a T cell composition comprising a TCR-T that binds a clonal neoantigen; and (iii) claims directed to a vaccine comprising clonal neoantigen peptides or proteins, or mRNA or DNA encoding a clonal neoantigen.
+This patent family includes two pending U.S. patent applications, one granted EP patent, one granted patent in each of Australia, Chile, China, Hong Kong, Israel, Japan, Malaysia, New Zealand, Singapore and South Africa, and other foreign patent applications pending in various jurisdictions, including Canada, and South Korea.
 Patent applications in this family, if issued, are expected to expire in 2036 without giving effect to any potential patent term extensions and patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.

 With regards to ATL001, we own a family of pending patent applications with claims directed to treatment regimens for using T cell therapy in combination with a low dose of IL-2 in the treatment of cancer.
-This patent family includes a pending U.S. patent application and eight foreign patent applications pending in various jurisdictions, namely Australia, Canada, Europe, Israel, Japan, South Korea and Singapore.
+This patent family includes a pending U.S. patent application and foreign patent applications pending in China, Europe and Japan.
 Patent applications in this family, if issued, are expected to expire in 2041, without giving effect to any potential patent term extensions and patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.

-With regards to ATL001, we own a granted U.S. patent with claims directed to the treatment of patients with an immunotherapy targeting clonal neoantigens that have been identified using the ACE bioinformatics tool, which is expected to expire in 2042, without giving effect to any potential patent term extensions and patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
-This patent family includes a pending U.S. patent application and a pending international (PCT) patent application filed at the EPO, with claims directed to a method of determining whether a tumor-specific mutation is likely to be clonal in a subject.
-If a patent were to issue from a national/regional patent application derived from this international patent application, such a patent would be expected to expire in 2042, without giving effect to any potential patent term extensions and patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
+With regards to ATL001, we own a granted U.S. patent with claims directed to the treatment of patients with an immunotherapy targeting clonal neoantigens that have been identified using the ClonalX bioinformatics tool, which is expected to expire in 2042, without giving effect to any potential patent term extensions and patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
+This patent family includes a pending U.S. patent application and pending foreign patent applications in various jurisdictions, namely Australia, Canada, China, Europe, Hong Kong, Israel, Japan, South Korea and Singapore, with claims directed to a method of determining whether a tumor-specific mutation is likely to be clonal in a subject.
+Patent applications in this family, if issued, are expected to expire in 2042, without giving effect to any potential patent term extensions and patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.

-We also in-license from CRT a family of pending patent applications with claims directed to a method for determining the loss of an HLA allele in a tumor, which is referred to as the "LOHHLA" bioinformatics tool, which enables prediction of neoantigens that are presented by an HLA molecule that has not been lost by the tumor, and hence are still available for targeting by immunotherapy, and methods of treating cancer by targeting neoantigens that are predicted to be presented by an HLA molecule that has not been lost from the tumor, which family includes a pending U.S. patent application and eight foreign patent applications pending in various jurisdictions, namely Australia, Canada, China, Europe, Hong Kong, India, Russia and Japan.
+We in-license from CRT a granted U.S. patent with claims directed to a method for determining the loss of an HLA allele in a tumor, and methods of treating cancer by targeting neoantigens that are predicted to be presented by an HLA molecule that has not been lost from the tumor.
+This tool is referred to as the "LOHHLA" bioinformatics tool, which enables prediction of neoantigens that are presented by an HLA molecule that has not been lost by the tumor, and hence are still available for targeting by immunotherapy.
+This patent family includes a granted Japanese patent and foreign patent applications pending in various jurisdictions, namely Australia, Canada, China and Europe.
 Patent applications in this family, if issued, are expected to expire in 2038 without giving effect to any potential patent term extensions and patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.